Silwane/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change group owner to school for the file hello change vincent to betty and the group owner to staff change owner and group owner of file to vincent and staff
+change group owner to school for the file hello change vincent to betty and the group owner to staff change owner and group owner of file to vincent and staff change the owner of the file if file is owned by user guillaume